European-Conference/euroconf.eu/content/schedule/index.md

 ---

 ## Schedule
-Schedule to be updated with more specific scheduling and locations for panels and events soon.
+The schedule will be updated with more specific scheduling and locations for panels and events soon.

 {{< schedule >}}